PAPERS, PRE-PRINTS, REVIEWS

 Nature Protocols 2008;3(3):534-45.
 PDF Abstract on Medline

-we developed for stable cell labeling with biophysical probes and expression of a
+developed for stable cell labeling with biophysical probes and expression of a streptavidin with

-streptavidin with a single high affinity binding site.
-(Plasmids for BirA and monovalent
+a single high affinity binding site.
+(Plasmids for BirA and monovalent streptavidin protein

-streptavidin protein available.)
-Note in our current protocol we use 5 min with a stir-bar
+available.)
+Note in our current protocol we use 5 min with a stir-bar to resuspend inclusion

 Giving cells a new sugar-coating.